 Right now, we are witnessing the final death rattles of the Broadcasting Standards Authority (BSA); they know their time has come.
 Why?
 Because technology has surpassed and overtaken the dated act that is the Broadcasting Act 1989.
-When the act was written, they did not Invision the internet age and how the broadcasting boundaries have moved into a different age.
+When the act was written, they did not envision the internet age and how the broadcasting boundaries have moved into a different age.

-Shaun Plunket, founder of the Platform media company, has been notified that the BSA has decided that they have now extended their own boundaries and defined who sits under their scope without defining it in law.
-They have notified Shaun that they are investigating a complaint against the Platform for saying the words ‘Mumbo Jumbo’.
-This is troubling as they are moving the goalposts to suit those they don't agree with and what they think we should not hear.
-This is not the role of the BSA, and if it is left to the BSA to define its own boundaries, then it will be left up to unelected individuals to determine what free speech is and what is hate speech.
+Sean Plunket, founder of the Platform media company, has been notified that the BSA has decided that they have now extended their own boundaries and defined who sits under their scope without defining it in law.
+They have notified Sean that they are investigating a complaint against the Platform for saying that ‘Tikanga is Mumbo Jumbo’.
+This is troubling as they are moving the goalposts to suit those they don't agree with anddetermining the moral compass as to what we should and should not hear.
+This is not the role of the BSA, and if it is left to the BSA to define its own boundaries, then it will be left up to unelected individuals to determinewhat free speech is and what inappropriate speech is.

 Balance New Zealand will disestablish the BSA authority and amend the Broadcasting Act 1989 to remove the BSA from the act.